 In applications where durability and low life cycle maintenance cost is paramount, alternative pathways to achieve low gloss (0.3 to 15 GU at a 60-degree angle) must be implemented.
-ARL has eliminated the use of silica-based flattening agents and is using multifunctional flattening materials in its military coatings to enhance durability and minimize maintenance associated with repainting and cosmetic touch-up (U.S. Department of Defense 2002).
+ARL has eliminated the use of silica-based flattening agents a very low-gloss composition.
+Historically, the most expedient approach to getting a lower gloss in a coating is to fill or load the formulation with conventional extenders, such as talc, diatomaceous silica, or other inert fillers.
+This is a very reasonable path for manipulating gloss in emulsion- and alkydtype chemistries.
+Owing to their cost and performance, these and is using multifunctional flattening materials in its military coatings to enhance durability and minimize maintenance associated with repainting and cosmetic touch-up (U.S. Department of Defense 2002).
 The coatings are also implementing multifunctional flattening materials.
 Our criteria were to select materials similar in composition to our base binder in order to maximize homogeneity, to minimize pigment-to-binder ratios, and to enhance physical parameters.
 Additionally, in the low-gloss formulations, we also stayed below our critical pigment-to-volume concentration, which also ensured higher performance (Patton 1979, 189; Gray 1987, 359).

 Formulations based on these criteria, including selection of easily dispersed pigmentation, were created and manufactured.
 By varying the formulae, we have been able to use a quantitative approach for making a suite or palette of varying gloss, color (including differences in saturation and hue), and minimal texture.
 This allows ARL and NGA to evaluate pigments, additives, and binder ratios for future-generation coatings in a more efficient manner.
 Finally, in an effort to rapidly evaluate materials for UV resistance and associated outdoor elements, formulations are being subjected to an accelerated outdoor exposure protocol implementing Q-Lab's Q-Trac, which uses natural sunlight with mirrors that direct the light to the test specimens for maximum megajoules (MJ) of irradiance (fig. 6).
 The protocol also employs a periodic water spray to further degrade the coatings.
-This approach has demonstrated a reliable methodology to replicate the degradation mechanism seen in long-term outdoor exposure with these particular chemistries (Escarsega and Chesonis 1997), yet without the lengthy delay often required when evaluating high-performance coatings outdoors.
-The system also provides confidence in evaluating and selecting new materials that conventional accelerated xenon or QUV chambers may not reliably reproduce or manifest with regard to degradation.
+This approach has demonstrated a reliable methodology to replicate the degradation mechanism seen in long-term outdoor exposure with these particular chemistries (Escarsega and Chesonis 1997), yet without the lengthy delay often required when evaluating high-performance coatings outdoors.7 The system also provides confidence in evaluating and selecting new materials that conventional accelerated xenon or QUV chambers may not reliably reproduce or manifest with regard to degradation.